zmedelis/bosquet/README.md

 ReAct oriented prompt template structure

 * `prompt-palette` is where the ReAct flow is defined and where customizations can be made to fine-tune this to solve different tasks.
-* `:react/examples` this section provides examples of how to solve tasks
+* `:react/examples` provides examples of how to solve tasks
 * `:react/step-0` prompt template for the initialization of the task
 * `:react/step-n` prompt template for subsequent thinking steps

 ## Instalation

-One time action need to prep the libs
+One-time action to prep the libs

 ```bash
 clj -X:deps prep